mil06/gcp-mdp-demo/README.md

 (Steps can be followed with images below)
 1. Click CREATE BUCKET
 2. Provide a name for your new bucket
-3. Choose where you want to Store your data (Multi-region by defualt)
+3. Choose where you want to Store your data (Multi-region by default)
-4. Choose storage class (Standard by defualt)
+4. Choose storage class (Standard by default)
 5. Choose control access for objects
 6. Click CREATE

-If we navigagte back to the Storage browser, we can see the newly created bucket.
+If we navigate back to the Storage browser, we can see the newly created bucket.
 (Circled above in green (storage-sc-demo)).

 ![GCP Storage Create A](documents/gcp%20ss/GCP%20Storage%20Create%20A%20SS.png)